Tron0/AkladellWebsite/rules.md

 Spell casting times are measured in rounds, and spell effects often last a certain number of rounds.

-# <span id=Insanity> Insanity </span>

-When a character faces events of bloodshed or unspeakable horror, a saving throw is made.
-Failing this saving throw will cause damage to the character's psyche, tracked as insanity points.

-Insanity starts at a score of 0 unless specified otherwise.
-If a character's insanity ever exceeds their maximum threshold, they are permanently retired from play.
-The total insanity threshold of a character is 90 + Intelligence.
-Insanity cannot be healed naturally.

-Insanity may only be reduced in one of two ways:
-- Upon gaining a level, reduce Insanity by 10 points.
-- Take on a random Affliction to reduce Insanity by 10 points.
-This can be dangerous.

-Afflictions can only be cured by specific spells or by spending gold to seek an attempt at healing during downtime.
-If a character ever acquires 3 or more Afflictions, that character is permanently retired.

 # <span id=Retainers> Retainers </span>

 Followers of any kind are separated in two categories, Henchmen and